krathalan/krack/README.md

 - `krack-postpull.sh`
 - `krack-postbuild.sh`

 You can put whatever valid shell you want into these scripts.
-Krack will invoke them with the system's `sh` at the indicated point in time; by default `Bash` on Arch Linux but can be set to other popular shells like `dash`.
+Krack will `source` them at the indicated point in time.

 These script files can live in the package builds safely and will survive git pulls and rebuilds.

 `krack-postpull.sh` specifically is useful for applying custom patches to PKGBUILDs.

+Keep in mind that Krack will check for a `krack-request-build` file immediately after the `krack-postpull.sh` script.